 CSQ is an independent, not-for-profit, industry-funded body supporting employers, workers, apprentices, trainees and career seekers in the building and construction industry.

 How does CSQ help workers in the construction industry?

-CSQ receives funding from an industry training levy in order to subsidise training costs for:
+CSQ receives funding from an industry training levy in order to fund training costs for:

 Where does the money come from?